cferdinandi/kraken/src/docs/index.md

 ## What's new?

+### Version 13

+Kraken 13 adds modern CSS updates.

+- Switched from flexbox to CSS Grid for more predictability and control over layouts.
+- Implemented CSS custom properties (also known as CSS variables) for all colors, typefaces, and sizes, making customization faster and easier.

 ### Version 12

 Added a simple flexbox grid back in.
 The new grid is designed to be a starting point (and possibly removed altogether) rather than a complete templating system.